 Children at Grace learn to read in kindergarten.
 We do teach phonics in our lower grades.
 Contrary to some popular opinions we find that the teaching of phonics is important for the acquisition of reading skills.
 The proof of this is evident in our achievement test results.
 We also participate fully in the nationally acclaimed Accelerated Reader program.

 In 2016-17 we added a tablet and laptop program for our entire student body.
-Students in Middle School have their own assigned laptop.
+Students in Middle School and grade five have their own assigned laptop.
 Students in Elementary School have technology incorporated in their studies as well with the use of shared laptops and students in our Pre-School through grade one use tablets as learning tools within their classrooms.